 Home additions return on investment: Maximize your ROI

-Now you know the top 10 home additions ranked by return on investment for 2019.
+Now you know the top 10 home additions ranked by return on investment.
 What else can help you maximize ROI?
 It comes down to getting the work done right and minimizing costs.

 This will require finding a reputable contractor you can trust that offers competitive pricing.
 Homeadvisor ProFinder is an easy way to locate vetted professionals in your area.